MotherFatherGoodManner/HDR-DV-Hybrid/README.md

 3. `dovi_tool inject-rpu -i "hdr.hevc" --rpu-in RPU.bin -o output.hevc`

-Next Command is used for Muxing Videos, Audios, Subtitles with Video.
-You can simply skip it (if you have allergy with command line) and Mux manually using mkvnixtool or tsmuxer.🤦‍♂️
+- Next Command is used for muxing output.hevc file (video file) with Audios & Subtitles.
+- You can simply skip it (if you have allergy with command line) and Mux manually using mkvnixtool or tsmuxer.🤦‍♂️

 Else, if you like command line or you need it, just mention needed files in the end of the command so that you can merge everything like boom.🧑‍🚀